ZurabWeb/diyinstallers/content/services.md

 ---
 title: Services
-subtitle: "We handle most of your home automation needs!"
+subtitle: "We provide a wide range of services to address all of your home automation needs!"
 ---

 <p>&nbsp;</p>